zju-muslab/VTuberBowTie/readme.md

 pip install -r requirements.txt
 ```

-3. Download data and model checkpoints from [google drive](https://drive.google.com/drive/folders/1udlOjOLfOz1sOuUsXJB4dxTSxYbkGanc?usp=sharing), then extract the corresponding files based on the specified file paths within the compressed package..
+3. Download data and model checkpoints from [Google Drive](https://drive.google.com/drive/folders/1udlOjOLfOz1sOuUsXJB4dxTSxYbkGanc?usp=sharing), then extract the corresponding files based on the specified file paths within the compressed package..

 4. Download Virtual Audio Interafce such as [VAC](https://vac.muzychenko.net/en/) for windows or [SoundFlower](https://github.com/mattingalls/Soundflower) for Mac.
 This is necessary to route audio to other applications.